aiven/aiven-docs/docs/products/postgresql/howto/use-dblink-extension.md

 ## Create a foreign data wrapper using `dblink_fdw`

-To create a foreign data wrapper using the `dblink_fwd` you need to perform the following steps:
+To create a foreign data wrapper using the `dblink_fwd`:

 -   Connect to the database with the `avnadmin` user.
 The following shows how to do it with `psql`, the service URI can be found in the